What You Need to Know Before Closing a Credit Card

 After about a month, you can check your credit reports and confirm that the card account is reported as closed by you.
 Then, using scissors or a shredder, dispose of the card.

 Depending on the strength, length and variety of your credit history, closing a single card may not have very much impact on your credit score at all.
 But if you have a shorter history and not very many accounts, the effects could be more significant.
-Take a look at the entirety of your credit situation to determine—even if you're not using it often, it might make sense to keep an old card open a while longer.
+Review the entirety of your credit situation to determine whether it might make sense to keep an old card open a little while longer, even if you're not using it often.

 A few financial insights for your life